rogerburtonpatel/vml/README.md

 `src`: source code for vml.

-`scripts`: scripts for improving workflow.
+`script-util`: util files for scripts to improve workflow.